woman shouting - how to deal with anger in grief

 Finally, to symbolise moving on and having made peace with your anger, you should either tear up or burn the letter.
 It’s likely not the sort of thing you will want to stumble upon years down the line and is supposed to exist as a representation of your feelings in this one specific moment.
 Once it’s destroyed, the physical gesture may just help you move on mentally as well.

-Although anger is normal in the first few weeks and months after bereavement, anger that persists and consumes thoughts, is always destructive.
+Although anger is normal in the first few weeks and months after bereavement, anger that persists and consumes your thoughts is always destructive.
 This kind of long-term anger is usually the result of not being able to accept what has happened.
-This is why acceptance must always be the first step in the road to recovering from grief and being able to rid ourselves of anger.
+This is why acceptance must always be the first step on the road to recovery and being able to rid ourselves of anger.

-If you feel as though you are experiencing an unnaturally long period of anger during grief, it’s recommended to speak to a mental health professional who will be able to help you find a way through moving to accepting your loss.
+If you feel as though you are experiencing an unnaturally long period of anger during grief, it’s recommended to speak to a mental health professional who can support you in finding a way towards acceptance.

-We are a family-led business offering funeral services in Essex since 1958.
+We have been providing funeral services in Essex since 1958.

 Please contact us at any of our four funeral homes, Harold Hill, Hainault, Harold Wood, Collier Row, for any queries, support or advice regarding the funeral planning process.